-Kitchen, laundry and bathroom trends for 2018
+Kitchen, laundry and bathroom trends

 We have stumbled into the final week of 2017!
 Albeit feeling abit hot, bothered and under the pump to finish all the last-minute jobs before Christmas.
 It is a good time to look forward and see what lies ahead.
 To that end, as we say goodbye to 2017 and hello 2018, I did abit of “googling” to find out what is touted as the big trends to watch out for in 2018.

 Two-tone kitchen cabinetry appears to be gaining more popularity.
 But keep it simple up-top!
 Minimal upper cabinetry is thought to help contribute to the wide, open-planning living that continues to be on-trend.

 Appliances that have inbuilt technology will continue to grow in popularity.
 With many kitchens now the meeting place/study/dinning space in houses, their versatility in use will continue to expand.
 Further, concealing appliances within cabinetry to create a seamless look in the kitchen is another option for making the kitchen, less “kitchenie”!

 Finally, the matt black and chromes of 2017 appear to be fading in popularity with polished brass and chrome on the way back in.
 And this, for me is the timeliest reminder.
 If you do decide to update, think about picking pieces that you believe will last through trends.
 It is unlikely that many of us can afford an update every other year, as trends change.
 However, if our big-ticket items are timeless, then we can update with cheaper accessories.
 Easy updates include pictures on the wall, tea towels and coloured cooking utensils.